 Challenge 4 Chair: Technology and innovation

-Marianne CHRISTENSEN is Lecturer (Maître de conferences, HDR Habilitation à Diriger des Recherches / Habilitation as Doctoral Research Superviser) in Prehistoric Archaeology and Member of the Prehistoric Ethnology team of UMR 7041-ArScAn (CNRS).
+Marianne CHRISTENSEN is Lecturer (Maître de conferences, HDR Habilitation à Diriger des Recherches / Habilitation as Doctoral Research Superviser) in Prehistoric Archaeology and Director of the UMR 6068 TEMPS (CNRS).
 Her research involves a paleoethnological approach to hunter-gatherer societies, a field she analyses through production technologies in hard materials of animal origin, thus studying the role they play in the everyday life of hunter-gatherers in Europe and in South America.
 Her teaching, professional training and research activities have been mainly in these fields for many years and she has brought together collective research efforts in the field by creating the research focus area “Animal resources: acquiring, transforming and using” in 2002 within her team.
 Excavation co-director of the Magdalenian site of Étiolles since 1991, she is also Director of the French Archaeological Mission in Patagonia and Tierra del Fuego (Ministry for Europe and Foreign Affairs).
 At present, she is Chair of the Master 2 programme “Archaeology of Prehistory and Protohistory”, Member of the UFR 03 Council (Board) and the ED112 Doctoral School of Archaeology.
 She has supervised 150 master’s degrees and 15 theses, and is presently supervising 8 theses and 6 master’s dissertations.